DataScienceSpecialization/courses/06_StatisticalInference/01_04_Variance/index.md

 $$
 (almost, but not quite, the average squared deviation from the sample mean)
-- It is also a statistic, it has an associate population distribution
+- It is also a random variable
+  - It has an associate population distribution
   - Its expected value is the population variance
+  - Its distribution gets more concentrated around the population variance with mroe data
 - Its square root is the sample standard deviation